Republic of Central Lithuania: Mediation

 The talks came to a halt when Poland demanded that a delegation from Central Lithuania (boycotted by Lithuania) be invited to Brussels.
-On the other hand, Lithuanians demanded that the troops in Central Lithuania be relocated behind the line drawn by the October 7, 1920 cease-fire agreement, while Hymans' proposal left Vilnius in Polish hands, which was unacceptable to Lithuania.
+Hymans' proposal left Vilnius in Polish hands, which was unacceptable to Lithuania.

 A new plan was presented to the governments of Lithuania and Poland in September 1921.
 It was basically a modification of "Hymans' plan", with the difference that the Klaipėda Region (the area in East Prussia north of the Neman River) was to be incorporated into Lithuania.
 However, both Poland and Lithuania openly criticized this revised plan and finally this turn of talks came to a halt as well.

 Resolution

 After the talks in Brussels failed, the tensions in the area grew.
 The most important issue was the huge army Central Lithuania fielded (27,000).
-General Lucjan Żeligowski decided to pass the power to the civil authorities and confirmed the date of the elections (January 8, 1922).
+General Lucjan Żeligowski decided to pass the power to the civil authorities and confirmed the date of the elections (8 January 1922).
 There was a significant electioneering propaganda campaign as Poles tried to win the support of other ethnic groups present in the area.
 The Polish government was also accused of various strong-arm policies (like the closing of Lithuanian newspapers or election violations like not asking for a valid document from a voter).
 The elections were boycotted by Lithuanians, most of the Jews and some Belarusians.
 Poles were the only major ethnic group out of which the majority of people voted.

 The elections were not recognized by Lithuania.
 Polish factions, which gained control over the parliament (Sejm) of the Republic (the Sejm of Central Lithuania), on February 20 passed the request of incorporation into Poland.
-The request was accepted by the Polish Sejm on March 22, 1922.
+The request was accepted by the Polish Sejm on 22 March 1922.

 All of the Republic's territory was eventually incorporated into the newly formed Wilno Voivodeship.
 Lithuania declined to accept the Polish authority over the area.
 Instead, it continued to treat the so-called Vilnius Region as part of its own territory and the city itself as its constitutional capital, with Kaunas being only a temporary seat of government.
 The dispute over the Vilnius region resulted in much tensions in the Polish–Lithuanian relations in the interwar period.